aswinnnn/weheartpy/README.md

 [We Heart It](https://weheartit.com) does not have an API.
 So i make use of `BeautifulSoup` and `requests` to do my job.
-The speed is optimal, but if you want as asynchronous or faster module, just let me know.
+The speed is optimal, but if you want an asynchronous or faster module, just let me know.

 # requirements